BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Dagger and scourge.

-Scourge â€” This is a throwing weapon with a range of 2" and a Strength of 2.
+Scourge — This is a throwing weapon with a range of 2" and a Strength of 2.

 **HEROIC ACTIONS**

-â€¢ Heroic Strike
+* Heroic Strike

 *Grinnah is the Goblin King's cunning lieutenant, a position that holds a relative amount of power in Goblin- town.
 Whilst he is a capable fighter, Grinnah's true strength lies in his ability to manipulate those around him for his own gain.
 Grinnah has deceived more than one Goblin in order to save his own skin.*